 Transfer Unit Restrictions per major requirement

-- HumBio Core: this requirement is not transferable.
+- HumBio Core: this requirement is generally not transferable.

 - Statistics: parallel courses to the HumBio approved statistics courses are allowed.

-- Breadth: no more than 4 courses or 15 units of transferable quarter units are allowed (syllabus not required).
+- Breadth: no more than 4 courses, up to 15 units of transferable quarter units are allowed (syllabus not required).

 - Depth*: 1-2 courses, up to 6 transferable quarter units are allowed.

 - Upper Division: transfer units are not allowed.

 - Capstone: transfer units are not allowed.

 *Note: Students who would like to transfer more than two courses taken during Spring 2020 through Summer 2021 will need to provide syllabi and official transcripts for program review.

 Any transfer credits accepted by Human Biology must be on the Stanford record, requested through the Registrar's Office.
 Please review the additional Transfer Credit Policy from the Registrar's Office.